Editors & Staff

 Funding sources: the Wolchock lab receives funds from Bristol Myers Squibb; Genentech; Medimmune.
 The Wolchok lab receives grants from the NIH.

 Consulting Biostatistical Editor

 Xi Kathy Zhou, Consulting Biostatistical Editor

 Xi Kathy Zhou is an Associate Professor of Biostatistics at Weill Cornell Medical College.
 She received her PhD degree in Statistics and Decision Sciences from Duke University.
 Her research interest is to develop and apply novel statistical methods to better design biological and clinical studies related to disease prevention, diagnosis and treatment and properly analyze data generated from such studies.
 Her methodological interest include Bayesian hierarchical models, model selection, model averaging, predictive modeling, and their applications to large complex datasets.
 She collaborates extensively with laboratory researchers and clinicians and has served as the Lead Biostatistician in clinical trials.
 Kathy became the Consulting Biostatistical Editor of the Journal of Experimental Medicine in 2016.

-Sylvia Cuadrado, Managing Editor
+Sylvia Cuadrado, Senior Managing Editor

 Sylvia has worked at The Rockefeller University Press since 2005.
-She loves TV and happy hour.

 Elissa Hunter, Assistant Production Editor

 Elissa Hunter joined Rockefeller University Press in July 2020 after more than a decade of working as a copy editor and proofreader, most recently at Marvel Entertainment and The Culture Trip.
 She has a BS in journalism from University of Florida, an MLIS from Pratt Institute, and no idea how she ended up with two science degrees.

 Jennifer McGullam, Production Editor